Jutta Vialon: Life

-Born in the Friedenau quarter of Berlin, Jutta Vialon was the only child of her father, Justus Vialon (1888–1962) and his wife, born Wally Günther.
+Born on 3 March 1917, in Friedenau, Jutta Vialon was the only child of her father, Justus Vialon (1888–1962) and his wife, born Wally Günther.
 Shortly after Jutta was born war ended and her father was appointed to a position as a bank manager/director.
-He was based at branches in successively larger towns till 1934 when he was sent to work in the city of Bremen, which is where, albeit not without breaks, his daughter would live for the rest of her life.
-In 1938 Justus Vialon was appointed a board member with the Bremer Landesbank, newly formed following a bank merger.
+He was based at branches in successively larger towns until 1934 when he was sent to work in the city of Bremen, which is where, albeit not without breaks, his daughter would live for the rest of her life.
+In 1938, Justus Vialon was appointed a board member with the Bremer Landesbank, newly formed following a bank merger.

-It was also in 1938 that Jutta Vialon embarked on a photography apprenticeship with the Photo Dose chain.
+Also in 1938, Jutta Vialon embarked on a photography apprenticeship with the Photo Dose chain.
 Training included brief periods living in Weimar and in Leisnig.
 Later, for nearly three years between January 1942 and September 1944, she worked in Berlin with the fashion photographer, Fotoatelier Sandau.
 In the closing part of the Second World War she was conscripted for munitions production, which meant working as a laboratory assistant at the Electrical Engineering establishment at Rielasingen.

-Shortly after her father's death, Jutta Vialon registered the home where she had lived with her parents since before the war as a business premises, where she established a small photographic studio which she ran till 1975.
+Shortly after her father's death, Jutta Vialon registered the home where she had lived with her parents since before the war as a business premises, where she established a small photographic studio which she ran until 1975.
 Her work covered photo-portraits and advertising material.
-In April 1975, at the age of 58, she closed the business: her reasons remain unknown.
-She nevertheless continued to work as a freelance photographer, mostly for Radio Bremen, fulfilling assignments at least till the early 1980s.
+In April 1975, she closed the business: her reasons remain unknown.
+She nevertheless continued to work as a freelance photographer, mostly for Radio Bremen, fulfilling assignments at leastuntilthe early 1980s.
 However, in 1976 she had moved to a care home at Oyten, a short distance outside Bremen.
 Unmarried and childless, she died in an impoverished condition at the start of 2004, aged 86.